 give a miss call on

 DevOps (development and operations) is an enterprise software development phrase used describe the agile relationship between development and IT operations.
 The goal of this specialisation is to change and improve the relationship by advocating better communication and collaboration between these two business units.
 In the enterprise there is a need to break down silos, where business units operate as individual entities within the enterprise where management, processes and information are guarded.

-On the software development side-and for those working in IT operations-there needs to be better communication and collaboration to best serve the IT business needs of the organisation.
+On the software development side – and for those working in IT operations – there needs for better communication and collaboration to best serve the IT business needs of the organisation.
 The specialisation in DevOps will help achieve this target.